Welcome to Chestnut Class

 If there is a problem or you have any questions about the homework, then please do not hesitate to come and speak to me about it.

-The children will have 2 PE lessons a week, including a specialist FUNDA session.
+The children will have 2 PE lessons a week, including a specialist FUNDA session and a swimming lesson in the Spring term.
 Please, please ensure all your child’s clothing is clearly labelled with their full name.

 Thank you for your continued support with your child's learning.